Training Image Derivatives: Increased Accuracy and Universal Robustness: Problem formulation

-where $R$ is the rotation matrix along the vector $\vec{r}$ at the angle $\phi$.
-The center of mass vector $\vec{d}$ is added to each column of the cube vertex matrix. $\vec{d}$ has three degrees of freedom, the unit vector $\vec{r}$ has two, and $\phi$ has one.
-The required 6 parameters are generated using Roberts' version of the low discrepancy Korobov sequence \cite{korobov_approximate_1959}.
-They uniformly cover a 6-dimensional unit cube, as opposed to a random sequence that occasionally produces areas of higher and lower density.
-The first 4 components can be used for $\vec{d}$ and $\phi$ after a simple rescaling.
-The last two are adjusted to $\rho\in\left[-1,1\right]$, $\theta\in\left[0,\pi\right]$ and produce $\vec{r}$ as
+where $R$ is the rotation matrix.
+This avoids the case where only one face is visible and four distinct cube orientations yield the same image.
+The range of possible variations is represented in Fig.\,\ref{fig:Cube-images}.
+The required 6 random parameters are generated using Roberts' version of the low-discrepancy Korobov sequence \cite{korobov_approximate_1959}, which uniformly covers a 6-dimensional unit cube, as opposed to a random sequence that occasionally produces regions of higher and lower density.
+The first 4 components of the random vector are used for $\vec{d}$ and $\phi$ after a simple rescaling.
+The last two are scaled to $\rho\in\left[-1,1\right]$, $\theta\in\left[0,\pi\right]$ and produce $\vec{r}$ as

-The intensities of the visible faces are $1$, $2/3$, and $1/6$.
-The training and test sets consist of 97020 and 20160 images respectively, examples are shown in Fig. $\text{\ref{fig:Cube-images}}$.
-The cost function is
+The training and test sets consist of 97020 and 20160 images respectively.

-where the normalization factor $n=\text{avg}\left\Vert C\right\Vert $ will play a role if additional derivatives are trained.
-To estimate the results, we calculate the normalized root mean squared error, averaged over the output components